-If you want to better understand how file and folder permissions work in Linux environment, or you want to use command line to change permissions, see this tutorial.
+If you want to get a better insight on how file and folder permissions work in a Linux environment or learn to use the command line to change permissions, see this tutorial.

 However, if nothing seems to happen, it is the time to move onto the next step.

 If you have come this far, chances are high that the error was thrown due to an incompatible or faulty plugin.
 In this step, we will try disabling plugins to see if it fixes the 403 Forbidden Error.

 The best thing to do would be to disable all the plugins at once instead of going through the process individually.
 With this step, you would be able to detect the problem and work towards a solution.
 Here is what you have to do:

 Once you have disabled all the plugins, try accessing your website again.
 Did this fix the problem?
 If yes, a problematic plugin is the actual source of error.
 Try deactivate plugins one by one, and check if your website is back to action now.
 This way you will be able to detect the faulty plugin.

 You can then choose to update the plugin if it is necessary or install a new one.
 However, if nothing of the above-mentioned steps worked for you (which is rare!), you may need to contact your hosting provider.